Criminal Charges Require Strong Defense

 Depending on the type of crime, your sentence if convicted could range from merely paying court costs and fines to spending significant time in state prison.

 You need an experienced attorney to make the right pre-trial motions, to develop the best possible trial theory, to make the most convincing closing argument, and to fight in your defense.
-Contact us at Kenneth L. Baritz & Associates, P.C., to learn how we can help protect your constitutional rights and your freedom, beginning today.
+Contact us at Baritz Law Associates LLC, to learn how we can help protect your constitutional rights and your freedom, beginning today.